 By cheque through the post

-Send your cheque, made payable to ‘HM Revenue and Customs only’ followed by your APD reference number, to:
+Send your cheque, made payable to ‘HM Revenue and Customs only’ followed by your 15-digit air passenger duty reference number to:

 HM Revenue and Customs